US existing home sales plunge 17.8% in April

-WASHINGTON (AP) — Sales of existing home plunged 17.8% in April with the real estate market still in the grips of the coronavirus pandemic.
+WASHINGTON (AP) — Sales of existing homes plunged 17.8% in April with the real estate market still in the grips of the coronavirus pandemic.

 The National Association of Realtors said Thursday that last month’s decline pushed sales down to a seasonally adjusted annual rate of 4.33 million units, the slowest pace since September 2011.